Nashenas88/coi/README.md

 use coi::{container, Inject};
 use std::sync::Arc;

-// Inherit `Inject` on all traits you'd like to inject pub trait Trait1: Inject {
+// The trait you'd like to inject pub trait Trait1 {
     fn describe(&self) -> &'static str;
 }